kayzinthaw/NewsApp/README.md

 # NewsApp

+- used api from "newsapi.org" with generatedKey.
-SwiftUI with MVVM design pattern.
+- SwiftUI with MVVM design pattern.